georgeweigt/certificate-tool/README.md

-Plain and simple crypto library for certificates
+Plain and simple crypto library for certificates.

 `ctool` is an app that uses the library.